 Though the place is a little pricey, you generally get what you pay for.
 And that is quality.
 They do takeaway, and you can even just go in to get some fruit or a smoothie.

 Located in the heart of the Gothic Quarter, this is the only Barcelona vegetarian restaurant to call itself a bistrot.
 A good place for refined, curious palates.
 You’ll find innovative veggie tapas here and an impressive dinner menu.

 For those who say that meat has more flavour?
 They probably haven’t been to Rasoterra.
-The dishes are prepared using seasonal vegetables and is strictly 10 mile diet.
+The dishes are prepared using seasonal vegetables and a strictly 10-mile diet.

 They also have a good selection of organic Catalan wines.
-You’ll spend around 30-35 euro a couple.
+You’ll spend around 30-35 euros a couple.